Southampton Blitz: Blitz

 Of the 57 air raids, by far the worst were on 23 and 30 November and 1 December 1940 and these attacks are generally referred to as "Southampton's Blitz".
 Starting at 18:15, or 6:15 P.M, and running until midnight on the evening of 23 November, 77 people were killed and over 300 injured with the Civic Centre taking much of the brunt of the attack.
 The scale of the raid ruined the city's water supply and many of the fires had to be left to burn themselves out.

 There were reports that the glow of the firestorm of Southampton burning could be seen from as far away as Cherbourg on the coast of France.
 Nazi publicity declared in propaganda that the city had been left a smoking ruin.

 A week later, 120 German bombers returned for a further six-hour attack on the evening of 30 November.
 The 800 bombs dropped on the city left 137 dead, 96 killed in their air raid shelters.
 Major buildings including Pirelli Cable Works, the Daily Echo newspaper building and the General Motors factory were severely damaged or destroyed.
 All Saints', Holyrood and St. Mary's churches, were destroyed, although St. Michael's escaped with only minor damage, allegedly because the spire was used by the German bombers as a landmark and their pilots were ordered not to hit it.
 Altogether, Southampton lost seven churches during the blitz, as well as the Audit House, the Ordnance Survey offices and many shops, factories and homes.

 The last casualties of air raids in the city were in a small raid on the suburbs of the city in May 1941 and on 8 July 1941 in the area of Victory Crescent, Millbrook, killing three people.
 The last major raid of over 50 bombers was in June 1942.
 There were occasional tip and run raids and in 1944 two V1 flying bombs in mid-July were the last enemy ordnance to fall in the city.

 Victims

+631 people died, 898 people were seriously wounded, and 979 less seriously injured during the Southampton Blitz.
+Southampton also lost 12.5% of its housing stock – more than any other city in the UK.